Atomic orbital: Types of orbital

 Although hydrogen-like orbitals are still used as pedagogical tools, the advent of computers has made STOs preferable for atoms and diatomic molecules since combinations of STOs can replace the nodes in hydrogen-like orbitals.
 Gaussians are typically used in molecules with three or more atoms.
 Although not as accurate by themselves as STOs, combinations of many Gaussians can attain the accuracy of hydrogen-like orbitals.

 History

-The term "orbital" was coined by Robert Mulliken in 1932 as short for one-electron orbital wave function.
+The term orbital was introduced by Robert S. Mulliken in 1932 as short for one-electron orbital wave function.
 Niels Bohr explained around 1913 that electrons might revolve around a compact nucleus with definite angular momentum.
 Bohr's model was an improvement on the 1911 explanations of Ernest Rutherford, that of the electron moving around a nucleus.
 Japanese physicist Hantaro Nagaoka published an orbit-based hypothesis for electron behavior as early as 1904.
 These theories were each built upon new observations starting with simple understanding and becoming more correct and complex.
 Explaining the behavior of these electron "orbits" was one of the driving forces behind the development of quantum mechanics.